 Sitz baths: Sit in a tub of warm water several times a day, then gently blot the anal area dry.

-Gentle cleaning after a bowel movement: for instance, cotton balls soaked in witch hazel or a moist wash cloth or moist towelettes.
+Gentle cleaning after a bowel movement: For instance, cotton balls soaked in witch hazel, a moist wash cloth, or moist towelettes can be used.

 Sources of Dietary Fiber

-The goal is 30-35 gm of fiber per day.
-The average American diet contains only 10-20 gms.
+The goal is 30-35 grams of fiber per day.
+The average American diet contains only 10-20 grams.